Valencian Community, Spain

 Here are some of the top beaches in Dénia:

 - Marineta Casiana: this is an urban beach with sand and amazing, shallow waters.
 It is perfect for kids and it has lots of visitor facilities, such as restaurants, parking and a book loan service.
 The southernmost area of the beach is smoke-free and there are services for people with disabilities.

 - El Trampolí: this is a popular rocky coast of great beauty.
 There are no visitor facilities except for a small parking lot.

 - Els Molins: it is a long sandy beach, perfect for playing beach sports.
-The beach is awarded with a Blue Flag and it is popular with locals.
+The beach has been honored with a Blue Flag and it is loved by locals.

 - Punta Negra: Punta Negra is a rocky cove with crystal-clear waters.
 It is located 5km south of the city center of Dénia.

 - Punta del Raset: this is one of the most popular beaches in Dénia.
-It is a sandy beach within walking distance from the city center and various parking options nearby.
+It is a sandy beach within walking distance of the city center and has various parking options nearby.
 There are loungers and umbrellas, as well as services for visitors with reduced mobility.

-- Les Bovetes: this is a large Blue-Flag beach covered with sand.
+- Les Bovetes: this is a large Blue Flag beach covered with sand.
 There are amphibious wheelchairs, as well as water sports facilities and a beach bar.
-Parking spaces are quite limited, so you'd better get there early in the morning.
+Parking spaces are quite limited, so you'd better get there early.